Compress Image to 20KB

 Can an image really fit in 20KB?

-Yes — 20KB holds a clear signature scan or small portrait at the dimensions these forms expect (typically 140–300 pixels).
-The tool balances quality and dimensions automatically.
+Yes, 20KB holds a clear signature scan or a small avatar at the dimensions these fields expect, typically 140–300 pixels wide.
+The tool balances quality and dimensions automatically to make the most of it.

 Which upload forms demand 20KB or less?